 - Total in relation to the sale of TIGF; and

-- the governmental taskforce for PPPs (MAPPP) in relation to the state guarantee for the financing of the Tours-Bordeaux high speed rail link, which was the largest French PPP ever.
+- the governmental taskforce for PPPs (MAPPP) in relation to the state guarantee for the financing of the Tours-Bordeaux (SEA) high speed rail link.

 Marc Lordonnois is a member of the Paris bar since 1999.
 He is a 1997 graduate of the University of Paris II Panthéon-Assas (DEA in public law) and a 1995 graduate of the University of Paris I Panthéon-Sorbonne (Masters in history).
 His native language is French and he is fluent in English.